 IF NOT… IT COULD COST YOU THOUSANDS OF DOLLARS!

-A lot of this really comes to light when we interview students and ask them these simple questions:
+A lot of this really becomes known when we interview students and ask them these simple questions:

 - Why do you want to go to college?

 - Where do you want to go, and why?

 - What career interests you, and why?

 - Do you know how much it will cost?

 We get answers like: “I don’t know,” or “Because that’s where my friends are going,” or “I’ll figure it out once I get in school.”
 Answers like this not only show a huge, missed opportunity when it comes to planning but could cost families a minimum of $15,000 to $30,000 down the road.

 Additionally, it’s tough because most families have not been given the right tools or advice.

 - As much as they genuinely want to be able to dedicate hours to every student, some public high school guidance counselors just don’t have enough hours in the day to help every student and family.
 I work with these folks weekly and they want to do everything they can, but they just don’t have enough hours in the day to cover everything in college admissions, college financial aid and college funding for every family and every need point.